FliegendeWurst/raspi-oled/README.md

 ![events](./images/events.png)

-(the second blue text is brighter on the OLED)
+(the blue text seen in the second image is bright enough on the real OLED display)